danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.deleteChannel.html" name="channels.deleteChannel">Delete a channel/supergroup: channels.deleteChannel</a>

+* <a href="messages.deleteChat.html" name="messages.deleteChat">Delete a chat: messages.deleteChat</a>

 * <a href="folders.deleteFolder.html" name="folders.deleteFolder">Delete a peer folder: folders.deleteFolder</a>

+* <a href="messages.deleteExportedChatInvite.html" name="messages.deleteExportedChatInvite">Delete a chat invite: messages.deleteExportedChatInvite</a>

+* <a href="channels.deleteParticipantHistory.html" name="channels.deleteParticipantHistory">Delete all messages sent by a specific participant of a given supergroup: channels.deleteParticipantHistory</a>

+* <a href="messages.deleteRevokedExportedChatInvites.html" name="messages.deleteRevokedExportedChatInvites">Delete all revoked chat invites: messages.deleteRevokedExportedChatInvites</a>

 * <a href="auth.dropTempAuthKeys.html" name="auth.dropTempAuthKeys">Delete all temporary authorization keys except for the ones specified: auth.dropTempAuthKeys</a>